Replacing the pedestrian bridge to Colman Dock

 - June – July 2019: Bring in and place the temporary bridge structure atop the columns.

-- July – August 2019: Connect the temporary bridge to the existing bridge at the intersection of Western Avenue and Marion Street, then open the temporary bridge.
+- July – August 2019: Complete building the temporary bridge and connect it to the existing bridge at the intersection of Western Avenue and Marion Street.